Ask these 5 Questions to Maximize a Long Layover

 However, many countries are much easier to deal with when it comes to visas.
 Americans, as well as quite a few other nationalities, can enter most European countries visa free.

-So if you have a layover in Amsterdam or Paris, as an example, you simply have to go through the immigration line.
+So if you have a layover in Amsterdam or a long layover in Reykjavik, as an example, you simply have to go through the immigration line.

 Americans can enter several other countries visa free, such as Canada, Singapore, Malaysia, Hong Kong, and more.
 Always check the embassy’s website ahead of time to be sure of the visa requirements for your nationality.